Expansion & contraction of Demand curve occurs due to

-Suppose the price of movies seen at a theater rises from Rs.
+Suppose the price of movies seen at a theatre rises from Rs.
 120 per person to Rs.
 200 per person.
 The theater manager observes that the rise in price is because attendance at a given movie is to fall from 300 persons to 200 persons.
 What is the price elasticity of demand for movies?